tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-6.md

 ### B) Hints
 1. You can use event handlers OR event listeners, it's your choice
-1. You can use standard functions OR arrow functions, it's you choice
+1. You can use standard functions OR arrow functions, it's your choice
 1. The **Submit button** code should be triggered by the `click` event
 1. The **Radio button** code should be triggered by the `change` event
 1. `document.querySelectorAll()` can be used to get reference to all of the radio buttons.
 You can then loop through the list you get back (use a [`for`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for) or [`for...of`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of) loop).